ChavisManzoniLab/MAS/docs/usage.rst

 2. Use stored nest
   | Use stored nest will read the .pickle file containing a dictionary of videos and nest detection
   | The Detectron2 inference will not be done again.
-  | Will return an error if any video does not match the dict
+  | Will return an error if any video does not match the stored information

 3. Use stored DLC prediction
   | Use stored CSV outputted by the DLC inference.
   | The DLC inference will not be done again
-  | Will return an error if any video does not match the dict
+  | Will return an error if any video does not match the stored information

 Inferences config
 -----------------------